chrysaliswoon/catris-game/README.md

 ## Future Developments / Improvements
 As this is created for a project submission, there might be no future iterations of this.
 However, if there were, these would be the future developments/improvements I would create:

-- Update the game visuals to make it more cat-themed and visually appealing
+- Update the game visuals to make it more cat-themed and visually appealing.
-- Recreate the game with shorter and more efficient codes independently
+- Recreate the game with shorter and more efficient codes independently.

 <br>